rigogsilva/WebTraffic/README.md

 3. The program should be stored in a public GitHub account with documentation on how to install and run it.

 ## Dependencies:
+1. Python 3.6
-    sqlite3: It should come with python3, but I had to install.
+2. sqlite3 - It should come with python3
-    Install Certificates.command:
+3. Install Certificates.command:
         Go to Applications/Python 3.6 and double-click Install Certificates.command
-    Pandas: pip3 install pandas
+4. Pandas - pip3 install pandas

 ## Installation:
+1. Install dependencies above.
-1. Download or clone the program.
+2. Download or clone the program.
-2. Open a terminal, navidate to the program root folder
+3. Open a terminal, navidate to the program root folder
-3. Run the following command on terminal: python3 WebTrafficPerUser.py
+4. Run the following command on terminal: python3 WebTrafficPerUser.py

 ## Design:
 ![Design](https://github.com/rigogsilva/WebTraffic/blob/master/Design/Wireframe.jpeg)